-Furthermore, to enable the image generators to detect the features of major abnormalities identified in the generated report, we classify the generated reports into 13 abnormalities (Enlarged Cardiomediastinum, Cardiomegaly, Lung Opacity, Lung Lesion, Edema, Consolidation, Pneumonia, Atelectasis, Pneumothorax, Effusion, Pleural Other, Fracture, Support Devices) using the pretrained CheXbert classifier \cite{smit2020chexbert}.
-We then reorganize and align the prompt paired with the image as ``The lung with the abnormalities of X'', where X represents abnormalities identified in the generated reports by the target report generators.
-The data preparation process is illustrated in Fig.~\ref{fig:development}.
+Furthermore, to facilitate automated manipulation of the generated reports and align the image features to the generated contents in the generated reports, we removed the redundancy and simplified the reports into a predefined list of 13 abnormalities—Enlarged Cardiomediastinum, Cardiomegaly, Lung Opacity, Lung Lesion, Edema, Consolidation, Pneumonia, Atelectasis, Pneumothorax, Effusion, Pleural Other, Fracture, and Support Devices—using the pretrained CheXbert classifier \cite{smit2020chexbert}, which is widely used for evaluating report correctness regarding major findings.
+We then organized the generated reports as a concatenated list of abnormalities, formatted as: ``The lung with abnormalities ${O}_{1}$, ..., ${O}_{N}$'' where ${O}$ represents $N$ abnormalities produced in the generated reports.

-\subsubsection{Training objective.}
+\subsubsection{Training Objective}

 Our training objective follows the Stable Diffusion training procedure, which is given as below: